Skip to content

 some blue text

-Jump straight into Edge using the link below, then follow along as we fuse, clean, extract, and compare these three datasets.
+Jump straight into conode using the link below, then follow along as we fuse, clean, extract, and compare these three datasets.

 The only view in our graph at this point is the "Home" view, containing the taxonomy of each dataset (see starting views).
 Our goal is to get these three heterogeneous